annabellepetrichor/tripleten-projects/README.md

-# Practicum-Projects
+# TripleTen-Projects
-The repository of all projects completed for the Practicum Data Analyst Program
+The repository of all projects completed for the TripleTen Data Analyst Program

 | Project name | Description | Libraries used |
 | :---------------------- | :---------------------- | :---------------------- |